Tower of Song

+Background

 The genesis of "Tower of Song" is described in Ira Nadel's 1996 Cohen memoir Various Positions:

 "Tower of Song" is the keynote work of I'm Your Man.
 With it, Cohen wanted to "make a definitive statement about the heroic enterprise of the craft" of songwriting.
 In the early eighties, he called the work "Raise My Voice in Song."
 His concern was with the aging songwriter, and the "necessity to transcend one's own failure by manifesting as the singer, as the songwriter."
 He had abandoned the song, but one night in Montreal he finished the lyrics and called an engineer and recorded it in one take with a toy synthesizer.

 Cohen revised the song, which contains the rumination, "I was born like this, I had no choice/I was born with the gift of a golden voice."
 Ever mindful of his reputation as a "flat singer" among critics, audiences often reacted when Cohen sang these lines live.
 Cohen also cited Hank Williams, a songwriter he had professed great admiration for, in the song ("...a hundred floors above me...").

 Cohen recited the lyrics in full when he was inducted into the Rock and Roll Hall of Fame.